mingsheng36/focra/README.md

 - [x] Show Hierarchy of Crawlers (how they are related)
 - [x] Pause/Resume crawlers
 - [x] View Data Pagination
-- [x] Monitor Performance of Crawler
 - [ ] User Login/Logout/Registration
 - [ ] Improve on algorithms (aggregation + alignment)
-- [ ] Django Push Events (currently using poll)
-- [ ] Export crawled data to Excel / CSV / JSON URL
+- [ ] Export Data to Excel / CSV / JSON URL
 - [ ] Schedule Crawl Frequency
 - [ ] Crawl JavaScript Pages
-- [ ] Edit fields names and column position of the Crawler
+- [ ] Modify fields names, column position and template of the Crawler
 - [ ] Change Database architecture (Not scalable as it uses one collection per crawler)
+- [ ] Monitor Performance of Crawler
+- [ ] Django Push Events (currently using poll)

 ###Things to Note
 - This is not tested nor prettified, just a prototype for now.